k8gb-io/k8gb/CONTRIBUTING.md

 - Create a topic branch from where to base the contribution.
 - Make commits of logical units.
+- Make sure your code is clean and follows the [code style and logging guidelines](#code-style).
 - Make sure the commit messages are in the [proper format](#commit-and-pull-request-message).
 - Make sure the changes are covered by [reasonable amount of testing](#testing).
 - Push changes in a topic branch to a personal fork of the repository.